lpeham93/RCode-Markov-chain-theory-and-the-Metropolis-Hastings-algorithm/README.md

 # RCode: Markov-chain-theory-and-the-Metropolis-Hastings-algorithm

-The files "distribution_function.R" and "distribution_v3.R" provide the code to approximate mixed normal distributions.
+In the file "bayes_lm_functions.R" are the necessary functions to approximate the posterior of a univariate linear regression model using the metropolis hastings algorithm.
+The sampling of the posterior is done using parallel coding (for Linux and Mac) and without parallel coding.
+So far the code is only finished for univariate regressions, however the main function do.mh() has already a silent option to sample multivariate regressions.
+Further testing is needed before I can publish this option

-The files "bayes_functions_v2.R" and "bayes_v4.R" provide the code to approximate the posterior distribution for some linear regression model with some simulated data.
+The files "sample_dist_function.R" and "sample_distribution.R" provide the code to approximate mixed normal distributions.